write-software/enginejs/README.md

 ## Still Under Development

-Currently look for collaborators. if you are interest please email steve@writsoftware.co.uk
+Currently looking for collaborators. if you are interested please email steve@writsoftware.co.uk